mflannery/gluster-test-drive-3.3/docs/gluster-module-7.md

 ## REPLACE THE FAULTY BRICK

 We need to set up the new brick in the identical way the original one was set up.
+Still on **rhgs2** perform these steps

 ```bash
 sudo pvcreate /dev/xvde